ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Right now, your file is saved to your computer and you've made a commit, but that won't help you if:

-   * You want your editor, boss or other team member to take a look at your stuff, but dread the exchange of 40 billion emails as everyone suggests changes
+   * You want your editor, boss or other team member to take a look at your stuff, but dread the exchange of 40 billion emails or notifications as everyone suggests changes

    * You leave your computer sitting on a bus when you get off at your stop
    * Your hard drive suddenly goes kaput, your document was on your computer and you haven't backed up to the cloud or to an external hard drive